NavalDhandha/Real_Time_Ride_Analytics_Pipeline/README.md

 - Created a foundation for reporting on trips, customers, locations, and operational performance
 - Demonstrated how modern Azure services can be combined to support scalable, analytics-ready data engineering workflows

+The result is a scalable modern data pipeline that demonstrates how transportation or mobility data can be integrated, processed, and modeled for near real-time analytics, operational insights, and dashboard-ready consumption.

 ### Uber Project in Azure
 End-to-end Azure + Databricks project that captures **real-time ride events** from a web app via **Azure Event Hubs** and combines them with **batch reference / bulk ride data** ingested from **GitHub APIs** using **Azure Data Factory (ADF)**.
 The pipeline outputs both: